-- Signs within downtown should enhance street vitality and align with adjacent uses and signage. - · Recommended materials include: - " Wood (carved, sandblasted, etched, sealed, and painted or stained) - " Metal (formed, cast, or engraved, primed, and protected against corrosion) - " High-density foam or similar materials (new materials allowed if they match the design) - " Custom neon tubing (integrated into permitted sign types) - Signs should be located on private property and not within the public right-of-way, with the exception of sidewalk signs. - Signage that complies with established standards can be approved administratively; however, signage that does not meet these standards must be reviewed and approved by the DRB. - For more information on signage standards, refer to Part 5: Sign Regulations in the UDO.
+- Signs within downtown should enhance street vitality and align with adjacent uses and signage. - Recommended materials include: - " Wood (carved, sandblasted, etched, sealed, and painted or stained) - " Metal (formed, cast, or engraved, primed, and protected against corrosion) - " High-density foam or similar materials (new materials allowed if they match the design) - " Custom neon tubing (integrated into permitted sign types) - Signs should be located on private property and not within the public right-of-way, with the exception of sidewalk signs. - Signage that complies with established standards can be approved administratively; however, signage that does not meet these standards must be reviewed and approved by the DRB. - For additional information on Signage standards, see the Unified Development Ordinance Part 5.